top of page

 Earlier administration of anti-TNF therapy is associated with reduced downstream health care resource utilization in Crohn’s disease, though these impacts are not as evident in ulcerative colitis.

 Liang G, Zhu F, Mirza AI, Arnold D, Bar-Or A, Bernstein CN, Bonner C, Forbes JD, Graham M, Hart J, Knox NC, Marrie RA,Mahony JO, Van Domselaar G, Yeh EA, Zhao Y, Banwell B, Waubant E, Tremlett H, and the Canadian Paediatric Demyelinating Disease Network.
 Stability of the gut microbiota in persons with pediatric-onset multiple sclerosis and related demyelinating diseases.
-Multiple Sclerosis Journal 2022; in press.
+Multiple Sclerosis Journal 2022; Oct;28(11):1819-1824.

 We aimed to determine if the gut microbiota composition changes across repeated samples collected over the short-term in individuals with pediatric-onset MS or monophasic acquired demyelinating syndromes (monoADS).
 Individuals who provided stool samples on at least 2 occasions were eligible.
 Stool samples were collected across the Canadian Pediatric Demyelinating Disease Network and banked at the University of Manitoba IBD Clinical and Research Centre Biobank.
 Metagenome analysis was undertaken at the National Microbiology Laboratory, Winnipeg, Canada.
 Stool sample-derived DNA was amplified, sequenced, and clustered into amplicon sequence variants (ASVs).
 Alpha/beta diversities were explored, and genus-level ASVs were analysed using nonparametric microbial interdependence tests (NMIT) and linear mixed effect models.
 36 individuals were eligible (18 MS/18 monoADS).
 15 MS/16 monoADS participants provided two samples, and the remainder three, totalling 77 samples.
 Alpha/beta diversities did not differ between stool samples (P>0.09).
 Solobacterium genus varied significantly over-time (P=0.001).
 Nonparametric microbial interdependence tests revealed no difference in longitudinal sample composition between MS and monoADS participants (P>0.2).